MIRI and NIRCam Coronagraphy of HR8799 b

 Walkthrough of the JWST HCI roadmap

 The JWST High-Contrast Imaging Roadmap guides readers through the process of designing a high-contrast imaging (HCI) observing program with JWST.
-Here we demonstrate this process, walking the user through the decisions made at each stage for this example science program.
+This article demonstrate the process, walking the user through the decisions made at each stage for this example science program.

 Stage 1: Become familiar with the HCI capabilities and instrument-specific modes of JWST

 The first stage in the process of planning any HCI program with JWST is to to familiarize oneself with the JWST HCI capabilities and terminology.
-Users should familiarize themselves with the various high-contrast imaging articles, in particular the observing modes and optics that enable HCI with JWST, as well as the primary performance metricsoperations, and recommended strategies that are particular to HCI.
-Users should also consult the Getting Started with JWST Proposing, which provides more general instructions for planning JWST observations.
+Users should familiarize themselves with the various high-contrast imaging articles, in particular the observing modes and optics that enable HCI with JWST, as well as the primary performance metrics, operations, and recommended strategies that are particular to HCI.
+Users should also consult the Getting Started with Planning JWST Observations, which provides more general instructions for planning JWST observations.

 Stage 2: Evaluate the required observations with respect to the performance limits and capabilities of the HCI observing modes